scholzj/kafka-enablement-2020/kafka-connect/README.md

 ## Deploy Kafka Connect

-Next we need to deploy the Kafka Connect cluster.
+* Deploy Kafka Connect cluster.
-It uses container image which was pre-built with the Camel Kafka connectors.
+Notice the custom image it uses which has the Camel Kafka connectors.

 ```bash
 oc apply -f 03-kafka-connect.yaml
 ```

-In the Kafka Connect, notice the:
-* Secrets with the AWS and Telegram credentials mounted into the Connect cluster
+* Also notice how thes ecrets with the AWS and Telegram credentials mounted into the Connect cluster:

 ```yaml
   externalConfiguration: